 The high school rumor drama seems overblown.
-I’m sure some kids might act that way toward Beth, but it seems the entire school was against her.
+I’m sure some kids might act that way toward Beth, but it seems the entire school is against her.
 I would think most high school students would either think she’s majorly cool or would just steer clear of her altogether.

 Though I believed in Beth’s overwhelming drive to save her mother, Beth’s constant self-sacrificing got on my nerves.
 It’s believable that a teen girl would think her love and desire to change things would save her mother from herself, but I thought Beth’s behavior was over-the-top.
 Beth’s mother disappoints her daughter over and over and over.
 Every time Beth goes to help her mother, Beth puts her own life in danger.
 I get that the family is dysfunctional and Beth isn’t thinking with the mind of an emotionally-stable person, but I thought Beth would get a clue about it long before she did.
 I also kept wondering why she worried so much about her mother going to jail.
-Wouldn’t she be safe from the boyfriend in jail?
+Wouldn’t Beth’s mom be safe from the abusive boyfriend in jail?
 The drugs would at least be harder to obtain, and she would get three meals a day.
-And even the dirtiest jail would have to be cleaner than where she was living.
+And even the dirtiest jail cell would have to be cleaner than where she was living.
 I know that jail isn’t a picnic, but this woman clearly cannot take care of herself.
 Jail might have been just what Beth’s mother needed.

 THE BOTTOM LINE: Despite a crazy ton of drama, Dare You To is a fun and dramatic successor to Pushing the Limits that I know will be popular with young adult readers.
 McGarry’s books can be read in any order; DYT does not give anything away from PL except the fact that Noah and Echo end up together, which readers will know from reading the PL blurb.